 “Come Holy Spirit and reveal Your truth to Your people.
 Let us realize, dear Lord, that resisting You is futile and the chance to understand may never come our way again.
 Let, dear Lord, Your people be men and women of understanding, but let our malice be that of children, while we are branches of a great tree, let us not despise or off-handedly reject essential and precious connections which we all share in common: Our Semitic Christian past.

-Help us realize, dear Lord, that in the Son of God, we have life and resurrection, and these are not denied to us because of a calendar date in antiquity.
+Help us realize, dear Lord, that in the Son of God we have life and resurrection, and eternal salvation.
+These gifts of grace are not denied to us because of a calendar date in antiquity.
 Help us confidently understand that we have not forfeited a place in Glory, nor did we lose the promise You gave of an incorruptible inheritance that will never fade away.

 In the name of Jesus, the Lord of Glory, we pray, Amen and amen!”

-Second Timothy 2:17 is a prooftext that will be utilized, time and again, to go against any suggestion that the resurrection of the dead, promised by Jesus in the Gospels, the Apostles in the Book of Acts, Paul in his epistles and the other writings of the New Testament, including the Book of Revelation, ever transpired at all, but stand on the brink of happening either now, or will, after the passage of a gargantuan number of years, take place at the twilight of the universe, basically the end of time.
+Second Timothy 2:17 is a prooftext that will be utilized, time and again, to go against any suggestion that the resurrection of the dead, promised by Jesus in the Gospels, the Apostles in the Book of Acts, Paul in his epistles, and the other writings of the New Testament, including the Book of Revelation, ever transpired at all.
+Without daring to question, too many Christians are overconfident that the so-called “rest of Bible prophecy” stands on the brink of happening either now, or will eventually be fulfilled after the passage of a gargantuan number of years—perhaps even as far away as the twilight of the universe—which is basically the end of time.

-There is a reason that the idea of a future Second Coming and resurrection of the dead seems extremely advantageous—there is a reason: That reason rests in the notion that every eye would see the Lord’s return and that obviously has not happened yet, so we need to wait on God and be on the alert.4
+There is a reason that the idea of a future Second Coming and resurrection of the dead seems extremely advantageous to have in the future and not in the past—there is a reason: That reason rests in the notion that every eye would see the Lord’s return and that (to many people’s minds) has obviously not happened yet, so we need to wait on God and be on the alert.4

 It is a philosophy in the Body of Christ that we need to trust that what God promised, will come to pass, even if (at face value) it seems as if it should have happened a long time ago.

-We have to be prepared to take a look at the merits of seeing the resurrection of the dead at face value and understand that 2 Timothy 2:17 does not provide a rationale for Futurism in any way, shape, or form.5
+We have to be prepared to take a look at the merits of seeing the resurrection of the dead at face value and understand that 2 Timothy 2:17 does not provide a sufficient rationale or basis for Futurism in any way, shape, or form.5

 To explain this simply, all of Jesus’s teachings circumscribe the resurrection of the dead to the end of the Jewish State (as does the Book of the Prophet Daniel).
 This can be seen from a careful examination of Daniel 7:7-27; Daniel 9:24-27 and Daniel 12:1-13.
 Now, there is nothing (absolutely nothing) in the Book of Daniel that sets the end of Jewish civilization or the termination of the Second Temple to the end of time, but to the end of that same Temple and wars and desolations in the aftermath thereof (Daniel 9:27).

-The timetable for the events is crystal clear, starting with the image and explanation of the four kingdoms in Daniel 2:31-45 and the revelation of the four beasts in Daniel 7:3-27, the calendrical countdown is incontrovertibly about the pathway of Jewish salvation history to the time of the inauguration of the kingdom of God (which comes in the midst of tribulation and war and turmoil - Revelation 11:15).
+The timetable for the events is crystal clear, starting with the image and explanation of the four kingdoms in Daniel 2:31-45 and the revelation of the four beasts in Daniel 7:3-27.
+In Daniel 2 and in Daniel 7 the calendrical countdown is incontrovertibly about the pathway of Jewish salvation history to the time of the inauguration of the kingdom of God (which comes in the midst of tribulation and war and turmoil - Revelation 11:15).

-To put their claims in the simplest way possible, they were saying the end had already come and nothing that was declared to be obsolete had in any way ceased to be—and this would be a direct contradiction of Jesus, who claims that not one stone would be left upon another that would not be thrown down.
+To put their claims in the simplest way possible, they were saying the end had already come and nothing that was declared to be obsolete had in any way ceased to be—and this would be a direct contradiction of Jesus, who claims that not one stone would be left upon another that would not be thrown down (Matthew 24:1-2 cf. Mark 13:1-2, and Luke 21:5-6).
 This would also contradict Jesus because when the epistle of 2 Timothy was written the Jews were still about twelve months—or perhaps even a few months away from the time when they had the audacity to transmogrify the Second Temple into a bloody citadel (Revelation 11:1-2).6

 Paul’s prophecies of Jewish mendacity in the Second Temple would be false if the claims of Hymenaeus and Philetus were true.
 In fact, Hymenaeus and Philetus were probably among those who said the day of Christ was already present before anything of significance had happened in Jerusalem (2 Thessalonians 2:1-4).
 This is all significant for the Futurist usage of this Pauline warning because going the other way and having the end of the world, the resurrection of the dead and the judgment take place long after and apart from the Destruction of Jerusalem is to err EXACTLY (and radically) in the opposite direction as Hymenaeus and Philetus!